icon icon

 How Friend’s Diapers Can Help

 Akash Jain had a successful clothing business in a busy part of Mumbai.
 He would sit at his shop for over 12 hours a day managing his employees and interacting personally with customers.
 “That’s how you sell a sari,” he would say.
-However, in 2019 Jain suddenly shut shop, fired his employees and came home.
+However, in 2019, Jain suddenly shut the shop, fired his employees and came home.
 He said he wanted to retire.
 His son, a banker, became solely responsible for their house of 8 people.
 The money became tight.
 Discord and unhappiness grew.
 The reason for all this?
-Frequent urination
+Frequent urination.

-A man who’d had a shop for years in this busy market, a man of repute, stood amid watermelon wallahs and incense sellers, his pajama wet with urine.
+A man who’d had a shop for years in this busy market, a man of repute, stood amid watermelon wallahs and incense sellers, his pyjama wet with urine.
 He’d lost control.
 He’d done the ‘unthinkable’.

 There was nothing to do now, but to pack up shop and leave.
 Forever.